craigbooker/craigbooker.com/src/pages/blog/when-surrender-means-choosing.md

 ## Yielding

 Will you continue to fool yourself into believing you still are in control?
 Or are you ready to set aside your will for God’s?
 These are tough questions.
-There are a lot of people who are not ready to answers these now and maybe they never will.
+There are a lot of people who are not ready to answer these now and maybe they never will.